Navigation

 • a disturbance of your normal heart rhythm (arrhythmia)

-• Raynaud's phenomenon (a health condition that affects your blood vessels in cold temperatures or when you’re stressed)
+• Raynaud's phenomenon (a condition that affects blood supply to fingers and toes in cold temperatures or when you’re stressed)

-• cluster headaches (severe headaches that usually affect the area around one eye or temple)
+• cluster headaches (severe headaches affecting the area around one eye or temple)

 It’s your decision whether to take a medicine or not.
-Discuss your options with your doctor and ask them about the pros and cons of any medicines they suggest.
+Discuss your options with your doctor and ask them about the benefits and drawbacks of any medicines they suggest.

 How calcium-channel blockers work